amashaqi/AlmaReminderApp-Server/README.md

-# Alma Reminder App Back end services
+# Alma Reminder App BackEnd Services

 ## Back-end services built using NodeJs and Express with In-memory data